RIYC History: A Porthole to the Past

 Jane Mahony

-White Sails Crowding: A History of the Royal Irish Yacht Club will be available at the special discount price of €25 for the month of June to mark the Club’s 195th Anniversary.
+White Sails Crowding: A History of the Royal Irish Yacht Club is available to purchase in the Club.

 Contact the Catering Office to purchase.